Sandbox¶

 For more advanced usage of sandbox-server, please refer to Advanced Usage of Tool Sandbox for detailed instructions.

-You can start the sandbox server on your local machine or different machines for convenient remote access.
+You can start the sandbox server on your local machine or on different machines for convenient remote access.
 You should start a sandbox server via:

 runtime-sandbox-server